mobizt/Firebase-ESP8266/src/README.md

 param **`dataObj`** - Firebase Data Object to hold data and instances.

-param **`path`** - Database path which the JSON string value is being read.
+param **`path`** - Database path in which the JSON string value is being read.

 param **`target`** - The FirebaseJson object pointer to get json data

-return **`Boolean`** type status indicates the success of operation.
+return **`Boolean`** type status indicates the success of the operation.

-If the type of payload returned from server is not json, the target FirebaseJson object will contain empty object.
+If the type of payload returned from the server is not JSON, the target FirebaseJson object will contain an empty object.

 ```C++
 bool getJSON(FirebaseData &dataObj, const String &path, FirebaseJson *target);